ATARI VCS/2600 Unreleased/Prototype Games and Hardware

 DONALD DUCK'S SPEEDBOAT

-One of 3 games featuring Disney characters that was never released (although it was pirated by Polyvox and a few other companies, and released in Brazil).
+One of 3 games featuring Disney characters that was never released, although it was announced by Polyvox (under the name A Lancha do Pato Donald) for release in Brazil.
 From a 1983 CES Press Release: "A speedboat obstacle course is always an adventure with Donald Duck at the controls.
 Donald must avoid rocks, whirlpools, seaweed, fish, and the bobbing buoys of nephews: Huey, Dewey, and Louie.
 The faster he finishes the race, the more points he scores.
 The multiple obstacle screens and game variations add to the game-play challenge, and the graphics and music make this an enjoyable game for kids from ages 5-10."
 Originally scheduled to be released in September of 1983.
 Suggested Retail Price: $30.45.
 The tentative title for it was "Donald Duck's Regatta" and a prototype with this name has been found.
 A promo box exists (picture #1), and the full artwork was shown in a Brazilian catalog (picture #2).

 THE DUKES OF HAZZARD

-The game was first mentioned in the Atari Age magazine (Nov/Dec 1982 issue).
-This version came 3 years after Atari's 1st attempt.
+The game was first mentioned in the Atari Age (Nov/Dec 1982 issue).
+This version (pictures #2 and #3) came 3 years after Atari's 1st attempt (picture #4).
 Unlike most of the other prototypes/pre-production games, this was actually produced on ROM chips (using the new Chip-On-Board design), and in large quantities... which is odd since programmer Mark Hahn states the game wasn't finished!
 Atari apparently was just about to slap the labels on thousands of Dukes cartridges – finished or not – before deciding against releasing it at the last minute; the reason Atari gave Hahn was the game's graphics weren't on part with other releases at that time.
 Notice of its cancellation was announced in the Sept/Oct 1983 issue of Atari Age.
 Below is a picture of the promo box.

 DUMBO'S FLYING CIRCUS